 - What do you see?

 - List all the colors you can find.
-Which ones stand out the most?
+Which colors stand out the most?

 - Would you describe this artwork as realistic, abstract, or something else?
 Why?